Deterministic Equations for Feedback Control of Open Quantum Systems: S.I. Basic Definitions and Preliminaries

 where Eq.~\eqref{eq: kraus decomposition} is called \textit{the Kraus decomposition of the channel} $\Lambda$.
 Thus, we can conclude that $\sum_{a \in \Sigma}\widetilde{\mathcal{M}}_a$ is a CPTP map.
 Furthermore, since $\sum_{a\in\Sigma_A} V_a^\dagger V_a = \mathbb{1}$ it follows that $ V_a^\dagger V_a \leq \mathbb{1}$, hence $\mathrm{Tr}[\widetilde{\mathcal{M}}_a\rho] \leq \mathrm{Tr}[\rho]$ for any quantum state $\rho$.
 Therefore, $\widetilde{\mathcal{M}}_a$ is an instrument that describes the detection of the outcome $a \in \Sigma_A$.
 We can generalize the measurement postulates using the concept of instruments, where a \textit{quantum measurement} is described by a collection $\{\mathcal{M}_x\}_{x \in \Sigma}$ of trace non-increasing super-operators $\mathcal{M}_x$ such that the sum $\sum_{x \in \Sigma}\mathcal{M}_x$ corresponds to a CPTP map, where $\Sigma$ is the set of possible outcomes $x$, the probability distribution of $x$ is given by $p_x = \mathrm{Tr}[\mathcal{M}_x \rho]$, and the system state updates to $\rho \rightarrow \frac{\mathcal{M}_x \rho}{p_x}$ after a measurement of the result $x$.

 With the language of instruments, we can also address the dynamical evolution between two detections.
 For example, let us consider a sequential measurement, where a quantum measurement described by a set $\{V_k\}_k$ of Kraus operators is applied at any time $t_j = j\Delta t$, and let us suppose that the system evolves dynamically from $t_j$ to $t_{j+1}$ according to the a master equation $\partial_t\rho_t = \mathcal{L}\rho_t$, where $\mathcal{L}$ is (for simplicity) time independent.
-In this case, the instrument that describes joint measurement-dynamics transitions between two detection is given by
+In this case, the instrument describing the joint measurement-dynamics evolution between two detection is given by

 where $\widetilde{\mathcal{M}}_x\rho = V_x \rho V_x^\dagger$ describes the measurement, and $e^{\Delta t\mathcal{L}}$ describes the dynamical evolution of the system.
 Therefore, when we are dealing with sequential measurements, the instruments $\{\mathcal{M}_x\}$ are also including the possibility of dynamical evolution between two detections.